How To Get Into Columbia Business School

 While Columbia’s MBA curriculum is focused on business fundamentals as well as leadership, communication, and analytical skills, starting in the second year, students have more than 300 elective courses to choose from, there is a lot of room for specialization.

 For students interested in studying at the intersection of business and other fields, there are eleven dual-degree options available.
-These eleven dual-degree tracks are as follows: an MBA/MS in Urban Planning; a DDS/MBA in Dental and Oral Surgery; an MBA/MS in Engineering and Applied Science; an MBA/MIA in International and Public Affairs; an MBA/MS in Journalism; a JD/MBA in Law; an MBA/MS in Nursing; an MD/MBA in Physicians and Surgeons; an MBA/MPH in Public Health; an MBA/MS in Social Work; and an MBA/MA in Private School Leadership.
+These ten dual-degree tracks are as follows: an MBA/MS in Urban Planning; a DDS/MBA in Dental and Oral Surgery; an MBA/MS in Engineering and Applied Science; an MBA/MIA in International and Public Affairs; an MBA/MS in Journalism; a JD/MBA in Law; an MBA/MS in Nursing; an MD/MBA in Physicians and Surgeons; an MBA/MPH in Public Health; an MBA/MS in Social Work; and an MBA/MA in Private School Leadership.

 New York-focused faculty and opportunities